 And he posted it.

-And more often than not, be it a shooting like this or a terrorism event, we're finding that these people are telegraphing what is in their sick, ugly, twisted evil minds.
+And more often than not, be it a shooting like this or a terrorism event, we're finding that these people are telegraphing what is in their sick, ugly, twisted, evil minds.

 And we're not capturing it soon enough.

-Anyway, here Is the guy that had picked up this comment on YouTube?
+Anyway, here is the guy that had picked up this comment on YouTube.

-Now people keep asking me which video was it.
+Now, people keep asking me which video was it.

 I don't know.

-I screenshot of the comment, I hit the report button, reported it to YouTube.
+I hit the report button, reported it to YouTube.

-Uh, of course, they removed the comment, and then I tried to email it to the FBI.
+And then I tried to email it to the FBI.

-Um I found an email address, tips at FBI.gov, sent it to that email address.
+I found an email address, tips at FBI.gov, sent it to that email address.

-I met immediately got back a um uh domain error.
+I immediately got back a domain error.

 Basically, that email address didn't exist.

-So I looked up the number for uh our local field office and I called and I left a message.
+So I looked up the number for our local field office and I called and I left a message.

 You know, people leave pretty heinous comments on a pretty regular basis on this channel.

-Um I really didn't think anything of it.
+And I really didn't think anything of it.

-But what I did think was, you know, this comment said I'm going to be a professional school shooter, and I knew that I couldn't just ignore that.
+But what I did think was, you know, this comment said, I'm going to be a professional school shooter.

 The red flags were all over the place here in this particular case.

-I don't know why the family allowed this kid who's obviously troubled to go out and buy the AR-15, and but this is not a gun debate.
+I don't know why the family allowed this kid, who's obviously troubled, to go out and buy the AR-15.

 And I'll explain why in a second.

-He's expelled from school, he has all of the the social imprint of somebody that would do something like this, and nobody, after he's expelled, did anybody follow up?
+He has all of the social imprint of somebody that would do something like this.

 Every kid that I saw interviewed for the most part that knew this kid said nobody's surprised that he would do something like this.

-Then you have what this guy's explaining here that the FBI is notified, and that he's saying, Well, I'm I'm gonna be a professional school shooter.
+The FBI is notified and that he's saying, well, I'm going to be a professional school shooter.

-He was involved in apparently incidents of animal cruelty, and yeah, that's always a bad indicator.
+He was involved in apparently incidents of animal cruelty.

-At any point there's something wrong there, but I want to be a professional school shooter.
+But I want to be a professional school shooter.

 We had the red flags that we all say we want.

-Now, I'll tell you what I'm not gonna do, and I I talked a little bit about this yesterday.
+And I talked a little bit about this yesterday.

 We don't even know what actually happened.